farhaanpathan/supply-chain-analytics-assignments/README.md

 # Supply Chain Analytics Assignments

-This repository contains my assignments and projects for my Supply Chain Analytics course.
+This repository contains assignments and projects for my OM 620 course.

 The purpose of this repository is to organize and track my coursework throughout the semester.